mrfoxie/mistrysiddh/content/en/posts/face-detection.md

     pickle.dump(label_ids, f)
 ```

-After this we will train our OpenCV recognizer for each an evey images so that it can recognize it propelly so for that we will create a variable call recognizer.
+After this we will train our OpenCV recognizer for each an every images so that it can recognize it propely so for that we will create a variable call recognizer.

 ```python
 face_cascade = cv2.CascadeClassifier('cascades/haarcascade_frontalface_alt2.xml') # add bellow this line